jmcook1186/biosnicar-py/README.md

 The model configuration used to generate the data used to drive the automated tests can be found in the `matlab_benchmark_script.m` and `python_benchmark_script.py` files.
 The Python version calls functions in `py_benchmarking_funcs.py` The matlab version was run on a linux server at UMich, the Python version was run locally by the repository owner on Ubuntu 20.04.

+# Contributions

+New issues and pull requests are welcomed.
+Pull requests trigger our Github Actions workflow to test for any breaking changes.
+PRs that pass these automated tests will be reviewed.

 # Permissions

-This code is in active development.
+This code is provided under an MIT license with the caveat that it is in active development.
 Collaboration ideas and pull-requests generally welcomed.
-The author assumes no responsibility for downstream usage and, while collaboration is welcome, there is no obligation to provide training or technical support for users.
-This code is provided without warranty or guarantee, nor is there the implied warranty of merchantability or fitness for any particular purpose.
+Please use the citations below to credit the builders of this repository and its predecessors.

 # Citation